 - a short circuit

 An overloaded circuit is the most likely problem that would make your breakers trip.
 In simple terms, it means there is more current flowing through the circuit than it is made to carry, so it shuts off to stop any damage.

 Remember earlier when we spoke about the different levels of current certain rooms in your home receives?
 When you are searching for an overloaded circuit, try finding any appliances on the overloaded circuit that would be using more electricity than the circuit would allow.
 Pay extra attention to objects such as space heaters, toasters, hair dryers straighteners, etc. – These things tend to consume the most power.

 The solution for overloaded currents is pretty simple – just unplug things you’re not using!
 If this doesn’t solve the issue, call an electrician – you may have loose connections somewhere in the house, though this is pretty rare.

 If the problem is not being caused by an overloaded circuit, most likely a short circuit is be the issue.
 Short circuits are a slightly more serious problem than overloaded circuits, which happens when the hot (black) wire touches another hot wire or a neutral wire.
 The surest way to tell if you are having a short circuit is to first check your power cables for damage or a melted covering (make sure the appliance is unplugged first) and to check the power outlets or plugs for discoloration or a burning smell.
 If you can’t locate the problem, hire an electrician to take a look at it.

-If you’ve looked at the two other possibilities and checked for problems but you don’t think you have an overloaded or short circuit, you should check to see if a ground fault is causing your troubles.
+If you’ve looked at the two other possibilities and checked for problems, but you don’t think you have an overloaded or a short circuit, you should check to see if a ground fault is causing your troubles.
 A ground fault exists when the hot (black) wire touches the ground (bare) wire or the walls of a metal outlet box.
-If you have a ground fault, it’s best to have an Vancouver electrician take care of the problem.
+If you have a ground fault, it’s best to have a Vancouver electrician take care of the problem.